Calculating tide statistics and satellite biases¶

 works similarly to tide_stats

-, except statistics are calculated across the entire extent of your satellite dataset.
+, except that statistics are calculated across the entire extent of your satellite dataset.

 The function will generate an xarray.Dataset